 A: They are pointless for the most part.

-With that said, people with decent flexibility will be able to do this drill without pain or injury.
+Having said that, people with decent flexibility will be able to do this drill without pain or injury.
 If you gradually build up, your shoulders will successfully handle behind the neck pull-ups.
 I don’t agree with the gurus who say that behind the neck pull-ups will make your shoulder explode.
 If you are ready for them, they won’t.
 Question is, why would you waste your time with this inefficient exercise anyway?
 What’s the point?
 To look like the guys in the movies?
 Those morons do it just for the show and have no idea how to train properly.

 Q: Should I pause at the bottom and/or the top portion of a pull-up?